Should I buy a diesel car? Everything you need to know

-There appears to have been a massive U-turn in the official opinion on diesel cars.
+There has been a massive U-turn in the official opinion on diesel cars.
 They have gone from being the most favoured – and financially incentivised – models to some of those hit hardest by punitive levels of taxation.

-The latest anti-diesel measures came in the 2017 Autumn Budget, in which the Government announced that from April 2018 the first-year road tax (VED) for diesel cars would rise by one band and the company car tax rate would go up from 3% to 4%.
+The latest anti-diesel measures came into force on 1 April 2018, when the first-year road tax (VED) for diesel cars rose by one band and the company car tax rate went up from 3% to 4%.

 That means a first-year road tax increase of £20 for a Ford Focus diesel with CO2 emissions of 99g/km and a rise of £300 for a Volkswagen Sharan 2.0 diesel with a CO2 output of 136g/km.
 The extra fee will be payable for cars that fail to meet the latest Euro 6 emissions standards under new real-world emissions testing.

 Find out what the Autumn 2017 Budget means for car owners

 In the long term, the Government has also announced that only electric cars and vans will be sold in the UK by 2040.
 The move is part of a long-term strategy to combat air pollution, which the Government says is linked to 40,000 premature deaths a year.

 A government-backed scrappage scheme to help owners of older, higher-polluting diesels has been suggested, and although this hasn't happened yet, a number of car makers have introduced their own scrappage incentives.

 Read more – What does the petrol and diesel ban mean for me?